AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 - With a bridge: VMs act like physical machines on your network.
 They get an IP from your router (or DHCP server) just like your host, and other devices can communicate with them directly.

-- This works only with Ethernet, not with wifi.
+- This works only with Ethernet, not with Wi-Fi.

+>> Important:
+> The bridge will create new Mac Addresses.
+So if you had a DHCP with devices that used static IP through the bridge, you will need to update it.
+> For adguard, you will need to go to DHCP settings, delete the old client and create a new one in DHCP leases after it detects the new IP address.

 How to:
 - Identify your network interface with `ip addr`, it should look like `enp0s31f6` or `enx001`  It is where you can see eth0.